The following farming practices have consequences or effects on the soil;

 - Soil moisture content

-- Level or Organic matter/Micro Organisms in the soil
+- Level of Organic matter/microorganisms in the soil

-WAYS IN WHICH SOIL NUTRIENTS CAN BE LEST
+WAYS IN WHICH SOIL NUTRIENTS CAN BE LOST

 - Crop removal